rutherford-nj/www.rutherfordboronj.com/departments/borough-clerk/permits-licenses.md

 [**Street Opening**](https://storage.googleapis.com/static.rutherford-nj.com/borough-clerk/permits-licenses/STREET%20OPENING.pdf) – Permit required to cut into any roadway.
 Certificates of Insurance with a $5,000 deposit for maintenance due at time of application required.  $100 new opening or $45 for a repair.

 [**Taxi Cab License**](https://storage.googleapis.com/static.rutherford-nj.com/borough-clerk/permits-licenses/Forms/TAXI%20CAB%20LICENSE.pdf) – Required for every taxi cab.
 Application, insurance policy and proof of ownership required with $100 fee per year.

-**Taxi Driver License** – Required for taxi cab drivers.
-Application $10, fingerprinting is required.
-Towing License – Operators must be licensed by Borough for a one year license in accordance with regulations of Ordinance.
-Fee is $750 per year.

 [**Video Game and Amusement**](https://storage.googleapis.com/static.rutherford-nj.com/borough-clerk/permits-licenses/Forms/VIDEOAMUSEMENT%20GAME.pdf)